 Configurable Bundles OCC APIs

-The Configurable Product Bundling feature is originated from Financial Services Accelerator.
-It was designed to create complex and personalized product offerings to address the needs of businesses who market and sell such products, as opposed to or in addition to, physical goods and services.
+The Configurable Product Bundling feature originated in the Financial Services Accelerator.
+It was designed to create complex and personalized product offerings to address the needs of businesses that market and sell such products, as opposed to, or in addition to, physical goods and services.

 Cart Validation OCC API

-With commerce 2011, SAP introduced a new API to validate the cart via a REST call (/{cartId}/validate).
-Validating the cart before checkout helps to reduce the risk of an unexpected change on the cart or any related items caused by other activities.
-In the previous versions, the validation errors were returned by the cart/order/checkout service that made it difficult to roll back the changes made by the service before it returned an error.
-With this feature, it will be possible to display validation errors before proceeding to the checkout page.
+With Commerce 2011, SAP introduced a new API to validate the cart via a REST call (/{cartId}/validate).
+Validating the cart before checkout helps reduce the risk of unexpected changes to the cart or any related items caused by other activities.
+In previous versions, validation errors were returned by the cart, order, or checkout service, which made it difficult to roll back changes made by the service before it returned an error.
+With this feature, it is possible to display validation errors before proceeding to the checkout page.

 API Endpoint Deactivation

-In 2011, SAP introduces an OCC AddOn Converter which is basically a command-line interface tool that allows you to convert OCC AddOns to OCC Extensions.
+In 2011, SAP introduced an OCC AddOn Converter, which is basically a command-line interface tool that allows you to convert OCC AddOns to OCC Extensions.

 Integration APIs

-In 2011, SAP Commerce Cloud introduces a variety of features that enrich the integration experience for administrators and consumers of the APIs.
+In 2011, SAP Commerce Cloud introduced a variety of features that enrich the integration experience for administrators and API consumers.
 The new capabilities are:

 Virtual Attributes (Integration Objects)

-Virtual attributes can be added and configured (even in runtime) as part of a type and persisted in an Integration Object with a backing script to retrieve the data used to populate them.
+Virtual attributes can be added and configured, even at runtime, as part of a type and persisted in an Integration Object with a backing script to retrieve the data used to populate them.
 They aren’t part of the SAP Commerce Type System.

 Webhooks (Integration Objects)